Eosta's Living Wage range is growing: mangos, avocados and passion fruit

 Living Wage is a new retail concept, but importer Eosta is far ahead of the curve.
 The organic produce distributor already delivers three Living Wage products to shop shelves: mangos from Burkina Faso, avocados from Kenya, and passion fruit from Peru, which were added recently.
 Interest in the market is growing apace.
 Only dark green outlets in Austria and Germany were interested in early 2020, but supermarket chains such as Dennree and ICA are now on board and talks are underway with the largest purchasing organisations in the Netherlands and Germany.

 A Living Wage is an income that is sufficient to offer a family a decent standard of living and a way out of poverty (see www.livingwage.eu for more info).
 The statutory minimum wage is significantly lower than the Living Wage in most countries.
 Social quality marks check for the minimum wage, but not a Living Wage.
-Studies have been carried out in relation to bananas, coffee and clothing, but until recently fruit and vegetables with a Living Wage guarantee were nowhere to be found in supermarkets.
+Studies have been carried out before in relation to bananas, coffee and clothing, but until recently fruit and vegetables with a Living Wage guarantee were nowhere to be found in supermarkets.

 Closing the income gap

 In early 2020, Eosta was the first market player in Europe to launch fresh fruit with a Living Wage message in shops by offering organic mangos from Burkina Faso with a surcharge of ten cents per kilogram.
 The premiums collected are used to close the income gap of the African exporter’s employees.
 Living Wage avocados from Kenya were added in the Spring of 2021, and Eosta can now also offer Living Wage Verified passion fruit from Peru.

 Success with avocados